School of LawQueens Campus

 Español | Pусский | 简体中文

 New York is home to the world’s preeminent law firms and to leading attorneys in every practice area.
 It is the legal profession’s hub and heart.
-The LL.M. in U.S. Legal Studies is designed for one purpose: to get you ready to pass the New York Bar Exam and to gain admission to practice law in this unrivaled jurisdiction.
+The LL.M. in U.S. Legal Studies is designed for one purpose: to prepare internationally-trained attorneys to pass the New York Bar Exam and gain admission to practice law in this unrivaled jurisdiction.

 As a student in this program, you will:

 The LL.M. in U.S. Legal Studies at St. John’s offers you these and many more keys to a rewarding legal career in New York and to the world of practice opportunities you can access as a New York lawyer.